lijichang/lijichang.github.io/_pages/about.md

 I am a Ph.D. candidate at the [Department of Computer Science (CS)](https://www.cs.hku.hk/), the [University of Hong Kong (HKU)](https://www.hku.hk/), supervised by [Prof. Yizhou YU](https://i.cs.hku.hk/~yzyu/) (IEEE/ACM Fellow) and [Prof. Guanbin LI](http://guanbinli.com/) (from Sun Yat-sen University).
-Prior to HKU, I received the degree of Master of Engineering in Computer Technology at South China University of Technology in 2020, under the supervision of [Prof. Si WU](https://scholar.google.com.hk/citations?user=RtkXrnwAAAAJ&hl=en) and [Prof.  Zhiwen YU](https://scholar.google.com/citations?user=uawKm4wAAAAJ&hl=en).
+Prior to HKU, I received the degree of Master of Engineering in Computer Technology at South China University of Technology, under the supervision of [Prof. Si WU](https://scholar.google.com.hk/citations?user=RtkXrnwAAAAJ&hl=en) and [Prof.  Zhiwen YU](https://scholar.google.com/citations?user=uawKm4wAAAAJ&hl=en).

 Research interests involve computer vision and deep learning, with an emphasis on weakly supervised learning, such as semi-supervised learning, domain adaptation, learning with noisy labels, etc.